aerogear/graphback/docs/plugins/creating-plugin.md

 Graphback allows to create your own plugins that can affect generated schema and create files in filesystem.

-Each plugin needs to be an new npm package that will implement GraphbackPlugin.
+Each plugin needs to be a new npm package that will implement GraphbackPlugin.

 ## Building your plugin